 - maximise motorway capacity while maintaining safety

-The proposed scheme will enable proactive management of the M23 carriageway, including the link roads from/to the M25 at junction 8, the spur to Gatwick Airport and to junction 10.
+The scheme will enable proactive management of the M23 carriageway, including the link roads from/to the M25 at junction 8, the spur to Gatwick Airport and to junction 10.

 The scheme includes: